-After our walk we decided to spend the hour or so before dinner in the Cadbury House Hotel spa – The Club which operates as a member’s leisure club with an indoor swimming pool, spa and well equiped gym as well as lots of fitness classes.
-It’s one of the leading spa hotels in Somerset and as hotel guests we had a swim in the pool and relaxed in the bubbling indoor jacuzzi.
+After our walk we decided to spend the hour or so before dinner in the Cadbury House Hotel spa – The Club which operates as a member’s leisure club with an indoor swimming pool, spa and well equipped gym as well as lots of fitness classes.
+It’s one of the leading spa hotels in Somerset and as hotel guests we had a swim in the pool and relaxed in the bubbling indoor Jacuzzi.

 I also took a quick look at the adults only relaxation area with a terrace which was a real suntrap in the evening, just the place to snooze on a sun lounger catching the last few rays of sunshine.

 Downstairs just off the lobby there is the Marconi cafe serving coffee, healthy smoothies and ice creams while upstairs is the casual Bardolino pizzeria, Bellini and espresso bar, both of which are run under the Marco Pierre White restaurant group.
 They looked very nice, but we didn’t stop to eat as we had a date at the rather smart Marco Pierre White steakhouse, bar and grill within the hotel.

 Bar at Cadbury House Hotel

 Having smartened ourselves up for dinner in our rather gorgeous Loft Suite, we headed down to the bar and restaurant that are decorated in a style that’s a cross between gentlemen’s club and glamorous nightclub.
 The walls are dark, the lighting kept low and there are classic JAK political cartoons from the Evening Standard framed on the walls, with metallic finishes and opulent fabrics in the chairs and furnishings.

 Dinner at Marco Pierre White Steakhouse, Bar and Grill